LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Method

 To correct the inevitable drift accumulated during long-term operation, we incorporate a language-based loop closure module.
 Our approach is designed for high efficiency by reusing the features already computed for mapping, avoiding separate loop detection models \cite{mur2017orb, arandjelovic2016netvlad}.

-\textbf{Language-Based Candidate Detection.} Our approach performs place recognition by representing each keyframe with a compact semantic signature.
-This uses a language codebook, generated offline by applying k-means clustering to high-dimensional language features.
-This vocabulary allows us to create a normalized histogram for each new keyframe by assigning its pixel features to the closest clusters in the codebook.
-To find potential loop candidates, we compute the cosine similarity between the current keyframe's histogram and those of spatially proximate past keyframes.
-Keyframes with a similarity above a threshold $\tau_{sim}$ are selected as potential loop candidates.
+We perform place recognition by representing each keyframe with a compact semantic signature.
+We utilize a language codebook, generated offline via k-means clustering on high-dimensional language features.
+This vocabulary allows us to create a normalized histogram for each new keyframe by assigning its language features to the closest clusters in the codebook.
+We then compute the cosine similarity between the current histogram and those of spatially proximate past keyframes, retaining those above a threshold $\tau_{\text{hist}}$ as loop candidates.

-\textbf{Geometric Verification and Global Optimization.} Each loop candidate undergoes a rigorous geometric verification using G-ICP against a local submap.
-If a match is confirmed based on overlap and RMSE thresholds, its relative pose transformation $\mathbf{T}_{ij}$ is added as a constraint to a pose graph.
-We then employ GSTAM \cite{dellaert2012factor} to optimize the entire trajectory for global consistency, propagating the corrected poses back to our 3D Gaussian map.
+Each loop candidate undergoes a geometric verification using G-ICP against a local submap.
+If a match is confirmed based on overlap and RMSE thresholds, its relative pose transformation $T_{ij}$ is added as a constraint to a pose graph.
+We then employ GTSAM \cite{dellaert2012factor} to optimize the entire trajectory for global consistency, propagating the corrected poses back to our 3D Gaussian map.